-- (a) Compulsory Counterclaims.
-A pleading must state as a counterclaim any claim that at the time of serving the pleading the pleader has against any opposing party, if it arises out of the transaction or occurrence that is the subject matter of the opposing party's claim and does not require for its adjudication the presence of third parties over whom the court cannot acquire jurisdiction, and if an original action might be brought upon it by the defendant against the plaintiff in a justice court.
-But the pleader need not state the claim if: - (1) at the time the action was commenced the claim was the subject of another pending action; or
+- (1) In General.
+A pleading must state as a counterclaim any claim that-at the time of its service-the pleader has against an opposing party if the claim: - (A) arises out of the transaction or occurrence that is the subject matter of the opposing party's claim; and - (B) does not require adding another party over whom the court cannot acquire jurisdiction. - (2) Exceptions.
+The pleader need not state the claim if: - (A) when the action was commenced, the claim was the subject of another pending action; or - (B) the opposing party sued on the claim by attachment or other process that did not establish personal jurisdiction over the pleader on that claim, and the pleader does not assert any counterclaim under this rule. - (b) Permissive Counterclaim.
+A pleading may state as a counterclaim against an opposing party any claim that is not compulsory.